Jaime-Analytics/Hospitality-Revenue-Guest-Behavior-Dashboard-/README.md

 This dashboard helps leadership:

-- understand revenue trends and seasonality
+- Understand revenue trends and seasonality
-- identify high‑value and low‑value segments
+- Identify high value and low value segments
-- spot cancellation risk by channel
+- Spot cancellation risk by channel
-- see how far in advance guests book
+- See how far in advance guests book
-- understand how long guests stay
+- Understand how long guests stay
-- compare performance between hotels
+- Compare performance between hotels
-- improve forecasting accuracy
+- Improve forecasting accuracy

 It turns raw booking data into **clear, practical insight**.